vehiloco/crypto-checker/index.md

 is too complicated for it to understand.
 In this case, the Crypto Checker also helps you improve your code style.

+For more details see this pre-print of the FTfJP 2021 paper [Ensuring Correct Cryptographic Algorithm and Provider Usage at Compile Time](2021-06-04-Crypto-Checker-FTfJP-2021-preprint.pdf).

 ## The Crypto Checker annotations

  - `@AllowedAlgorithms(String[])`: Indicates that a list of algorithms is allowed by the provided